alinex/node-validator/README.md

 __Sanitize options:__

 - `unit` - (string) unit to convert to if no number is given: B, kB, Byte, b, bps, bits, ...
+- `round` - (bool or string) rounding of float can be set to true for arithmetic rounding or use `floor` or `ceil` for the corresponding methods
+- `decimals` - (int) number of decimal digits to round to

 __Validate options:__